GA4 Scopes: Understanding Data View Level – Traffic and Event Attribution

 first user scope- traffic attribution

-208 people who bought something found your store by searching Google Organic first.
+208 users who bought something found your store by searching Google Organic first.

-These 208 people didn’t necessarily buy on their first visit, or even come back through Google.
+These 208 users didn’t necessarily buy on their first visit, or even come back through Google.
 It just shows they discovered you through Google Organic first.

 Having 208 purchases from Google searches could be a good sign!
 It suggests Google searches bring in people likely to buy.